rjsisto/daily-productivity-models/README.md

 -   `notebooks/models/`: Folder where the models will be stored
 -   `data_app/`: Contains the files for the dashboard app.

+## Future Work

+- Create a docker container for this project

 ## Contact

 For questions or suggestions, feel free to contact me at rjsisto1000\@gmail.com.